 Senior Faculty Summer Fellowships

-The College of Arts and Sciences provides a limited number of summer fellowships to regular faculty holding positions at the level of associate professor.
+The College of Arts and Sciences provides a limited number of summer fellowships to regular faculty holding positions at the levels of associate professor and full professor.
 The stipend amount is currently $7,500.
 A faculty member receiving this award is expected to make a minimum one-month commitment to the research described in their proposal during the summer.
 Other research, projects or teaching commitments etc. should be scheduled accordingly.

 NOTE TO MAC USERS: There is a known problem of compatibility between Preview (the default program for viewing PDF on the Mac operating system) and Acrobat forms.
 PDF forms filled out in Preview do not display all form data when opened in Adobe Acrobat Reader.
 You MUST use Adobe Acrobat Reader to fill out forms when using a Mac computer.
 For more information, visit our Mac Users page.